apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `store_type` : The type of key store, defaults to `JKS`.
 * `trust_algorithm` : The trust management algorithm, defaults to `SunX509`.
 * `key_algorithm` : The key management algorithm, defaults to `SunX509`.

+The SSL/TLS transport is an extension of the TCP transport and as such it supports all the same URI options which the TCP transport supports.

 #### Authentication